top of page

 During these undergrad years, I also saw holistic-minded PAs.
 Although having somewhat of a thorough model for medicine, it was still too mainstream and didn't test for insulin resistance properly.
 I suspected it for a while now, but showed up as normal on almost every test.
 I went to a reproductive endocrinologist and found no answers, but gained a bit of medical knowledge along the way.
 I went to gastroenterologists and GI-focused PA's- all excellent in their field.
 But it wasn't them who was wrong.
 It was the model of medicine.
 More on this when I mention Dr. Berg.
 I even got an endoscopy for $25 while I was briefly living in Ukraine in 2018.
 Everything was normal.
 There was no explanation for nausea, and I wasn't somehow absorbing more nutrients than I was supposed to.
 That's not a thing.
 My medical knowledge was still developing.

 Looking back, I had gone through a near-death experience at 14 because I was unknowingly starving myself.
 I did not understand my body and didn't know I had certain conditions.
 I started not eating very much at all.
 Maybe I'd have a few cheerios a day.
 Then once, when I was in a program, I decided to have a prepared meal.
 I got violently sick.
 I got some kind of food poisoning then-at the worst time ever when I was already barely eating, and it felt like everything including my very life-force was expelled from my body.
 I consider this to be the worst day of my life.
 I was in excruciating agony and dying on the cold, hard bed.
 To this day, I don't know for sure what caused it.
 Either I had become anorexic without knowing it (It's almost impossible to decipher anorexia when you have lipedema.
-Google "lipedema anorexia")- and then I suddenly ate a normal amount of food, which is dangerous, OR I had some kind of severe food poisoning to the packaged food, which is less likely.
+Google "lipedema anorexia")- and then I suddenly ate a normal amount of food, which is dangerous, OR I had some kind of severe food poisoning from the packaged food, which is less likely.
 Nobody where I was believed me when I told them I wasn't feeling well and that I was about to get sick.
 I was told to shut up because people were eating and I was grossing them out.
 How selfish and ironic people can be! was left alone for hours.
 I got very very sick.
 I was vomiting and more.
 I kept calling for a nurse or doctor, but nobody came.
 It was a disaster that wouldn't end.
 My body doesn't always know when enough is enough, and will react too strongly to toxins where my intestines will spasm out of control in efforts to save me.
 I learned just recently though genetic testing that I have less superoxide dismutase (SOD) and capacity to handle toxins.
 Even awful canola oil makes me nauseous.
 There was one other girl who saw what was happening to me.
 She knew I was desperately dehydrated and on the verge of death, and she brought me a cup of water.
 She was the only one who cared.
 She saved my life with that cup of water.
 I think she was the one who told the others that I really was sick.
 So, after hours of being ignored by everyone and violently ill, someone finally took me seriously and called 911.
 It doesn't matter what age you are; when you are about to die, you just know it.
 As I slowly sipped on the water in her hand from where I lay, I promised I would name my kid after her.
 She saved my life and was the only one around who cared.
 Although I will not be having kids, I will honor her here by mentioning her name; Venus.
 She taught me the value of listening to those who aren't listened to.

 I was NOT rushed to the ER (and should have been) for severe dehydration and poisoning.
 These people made me walk outside the building and all the way around to another building to a stretcher.
 It wasn't even brought to the front of the building I was in.
 There was zero excuse for this other than cruelty.
 I remember they were not able to give me any good explanation for why they couldn't bring the stretcher to where I laid.
 I had zero energy to walk, but I somehow did.
 I never thought I would make it.
 As I said, that was the single most painful and horrible day of my life.